If you are reading this Omis Croatia guide, and it isn’t the year 2030…

 There are definitely much more tranquil beaches on the way to Split or Makarska.
 If you want to check out some nicer beaches close to Omis, Duce (Duče) and Dugi Rat are your best options.
 There is an hourly Omis Split bus that leaves from the stop across from the bus station, and those busses will stop at Duce (the bigger beach) and Dugi Rat.
 And if you want to check out some even quieter beach spots, it’s best to rent a car.
 That way, you can drive along the coast, see a beach you like as you’re cruising along, pull-over, and set-up your towel there.

 You might also like: Makarska Rivera Croatia Guide: The Stuff the Internet Forgot to Tell Me

 Where to rent a car in Omis?

 So you can actually rent a car in Split, and I recommend searching for car rentals on Discover Car Hire.
 It’s equivalent to Kayak, Skyscanner or Google Flights, but for rental cars.
 You can also compare prices of companies that have one way rental in Croatia.
-You can pick-up your car in Split or Dubrovnik and drop it off all the way in Zagreb or Pula or whatever town is available that fits your itinerary.
+That way, you can pick-up your car in Split or Dubrovnik and drop it off all the way in Zagreb or Pula or whatever town is available that fits your itinerary.

 Omis has two fortresses, because, Omis just doesn’t know how to be basic.